-Social Media platforms have become astronomically popular over the past two decades.
-It has become a part of our daily lives, personally and professionally.
+Social media platforms have become astronomically popular over the past two decades.
+They have become a part of our daily lives, both personally and professionally.

 As authors, we would like to maintain a special connection with our audience.
 But where should we start?

 You’re not alone if you feel overwhelmed by all the social media platforms out there—Facebook, Twitter, Google+, Instagram, Snapchat, LinkedIN, and more.

 It has become increasingly difficult to decide what platform to use.
 Sometimes we end up signing up and not knowing what to do with our account.

 Then you log in and you think, “I’m here… what now?”

 You just opened another social media account destined for stagnation.

 Keeping up with all the social media channels takes an enormous amount of time, energy, resources and effort, and most of us simply can’t afford it.